BrooklynGamery/gdocexpo/sponsor/content.markdown

 <a href="http://paypal.me/BrooklynGamery" class="btn" target="_blank">Donate via PayPal</a>

-Or email hello@brooklyngamery.com – we'd love to hear from you!
+Or email gdocexpo@gmail.com – we'd love to hear from you!

 ----

 ## Where the money goes

-Brooklyn Gamery wants to make this event the best it can be.
-Since we're a 3-person studio, we can't do that alone.
+The GDoCE Organization Team wants to make this event the best it can be.
+Since we're a small team we can't do that alone.
 You can help us to make the 2018 Game Devs of Color Expo a quality event worthy of attendees' time.

 Sponsorship and donations help us pay for the following:

 - Tickets for attendees in need
-- The larger venue in Manhattan
 - Meals and snacks for attendees
 - Equipment for showing games
 - Compensation for volunteers